cowlingj/an-introduction-to-programming-with-python/lessons/Lesson13.md

 Okay so that's what we've done, where to next?
-First of all, if you haven't looked at much of the examples or exercises, give them a try; if you have some of the following things may be of intrest.
+First of all, if you haven't looked at much of the examples or exercises, give them a try; if you have some of the following things may be of interest.

 **Want to learn more advanced things?**
 Take a look at